 - If the article is related to your services, you can add a Write to us CTA and link it to your contact form.

-Click Title and Description at the top of the editing space to review metadata suggestions.
+Navigate to the Publish or Export tab on the Guidelines column to review metadata suggestions.
 Make sure the main keyword you want to target is both in the title and the description.

 Prepare the URL address (slug) for your article.
 Make sure the keyword that you target is in the URL.